spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure/1-gateways.md

 <InfoBox>

 Palette users can launch Azure clusters without a PCG also.
-To enjoy the additional benefits of this private cloud Self-hosted PCG, users need to [attach them to the Palette Azure cloud account](/gateways#attachtheselfhostedpcgtotheazurecloudaccount).
+To enjoy the additional benefits of this private cloud Self-hosted PCG, users need to attach it to the Palette Azure cloud account.

 </InfoBox>